rsm-gh/build-deb/DEBIAN_BASICS.md

 ### Bonus

-Doing all the previous steps, and filling the control file can become annoying and time consuming.
+Doing all the previous steps, and filling the control file can become annoying and time-consuming.
 That's why I created [build-deb](https://github.com/rsm-gh/build-deb).
 It allows to easily create and customize packages without doing any effort.

 -----------
 -----------